Schools are back and holiday prices plummet, so parents of toddlers and babies get packing – it’s your turn!

 Guess whose job the packing is…

-Whilst the Other Half has the tricky task of packing a few pairs of pants and a phone charger, it’s me who has to pack all the essentials for a toddler and baby twins.
+Whilst the Other Half has the tricky task of packing a few pairs of pants and a phone charger, it’s me who has to pack all the holiday essentials for baby twins and a toddler.
 And if there’s time remember to chuck in my straighteners for myself.
 (Actually who am I trying to kid, I don’t have time to straighten my hair these days!)

 So when you’ve only got an hour of child-free time to shove pretty much everything you own into a few bags, what you need is a packing list.
 I have a random one on my phone I’ve put together, and a friend suggested I should share it on my blog, so feel free to save the link ready for your next trip.